-Local Bond Law (N. J. S. A. 40A:2-1 et seq.)
+Local Bond Law (N.J.S.A.
+40A:2-1 et seq.)

 The Local Bond Law governs the issuance of bonds and notes to finance certain general municipal and utility capital expenditures.
-Among its provisions are requirements that bonds must mature within the statutory period of usefulness of the projects bonded and that bonds be retired in serial installments.
-A 5% cash down payment is generally required toward the financing of expenditures for municipal purposes subject to a number of exceptions.
+Among its provisions are requirements that note must mature within the statutory period of usefulness of the projects bonded and that note be retired in serial or sinking fund installments.
+A 5% cash down payment is generally required toward the financing of expenditures for municipal purposes.
 All bonds and notes issued by the City are general full faith and credit obligations.

-The authorized bonded indebtedness of the City for municipal purposes is limited by statute, subject to the exceptions noted below, to an amount equal to 3-1/2% of its average equalized valuation basis.
-The City has not exceeded its statutory debt limit.
+The authorized bonded indebtedness of the City for municipal purposes is limited by statute, subject to the exceptions noted below, to an amount equal to $3\frac{1}{2}\%$ of its average equalized valuation basis.
+The average for the last three years of the equalized value of all taxable real property and improvements and certain Class II railroad property within the boundaries of City, as annually determined by the State Director of Taxation is \$2,569,447,308.33.